This Slow-Cooker Italian Chicken Stew has a lot going for it: lean protein, a ton…

 - As soon as the time is done, press the Keep Warm/Cancel button and release the pressure.
 Once it's finished de-pressurizing, remove the lid and use tongs to transfer the chicken to a bowl.

-- Add 1 tsp. salt and puree the vegetables and broth in the insert with a stick blender.
+- Add 1 teaspoon salt and puree the vegetables and broth in the insert with a stick blender.
 I blend it until it's totally smooth but you can also quickly blend it so it's still a little chunky.
 Taste to see if it has enough salt.
 Add the sliced cauliflower leaves and both cans of green chiles to the broth.

 - When the chicken is cool enough to handle, remove the skin and tear the meat away from the bone.
 Add the meat to the broth, ripping it into small, bite-sized pieces.
-Taste one more time and adjust seasoning as necessary
+Taste one more time and adjust seasoning as necessary.
+Scoop into bowls and toss on your choice of toppings.

 I love white chili & thank you for making a version that is bean-free and Instant Pot friendly!!